A Non-Archimedean Interior Point Method for Solving Lexicographic Multi-Objective Quadratic Programming Problems: Non-Archimedean Interior Point Method

 As stated in Section \ref{sec:ipm}, one can approach the problem of infeasibility and unboundedness in two different ways: divergence detection at run-time or problem embedding.
 While the first keeps the problem complexity fixed but negatively affects the computation because of norm divergence polling, the second wastes resource by optimizing a more complex problem, which is solved efficiently nevertheless.
 Therefore, the simpler the embedding is, the lesser it affects the performance.

-One very simple embedding, proposed by \cite{megiddo_IPM}, \cite{kojima_IPM}, \cite{monteiro_IPM_p1,monteiro_IPM_p2}, consists in the following mapping:
+One very simple embedding, proposed by \cite{megiddo_IPM,kojima_IPM,monteiro_IPM_p1,monteiro_IPM_p2}, consists in the following mapping:

 where $\wp_1$ and $\wp_2$ are two positive and sufficiently big constants.
 This embedding adds two artificial variables (one to the primal and one to the dual problem) and one slack variable (to the primal).
 The goal of adding the artificial variables is to guarantee the feasibility of their corresponding problem, while on their own dual this is equivalent to add one bounding hyperplane to prevent any divergence.
 From duality theory indeed, if the primal problem is infeasible, then the dual is unbounded and vice versa.
-Therefore, anything which guarantees feasibility on one side must guarantee unboundedness on the other.
 Geometrically, the hyperplane slope is chosen considering a particular conical combination of the constraints and the constant term vector (actually, the one with all coefficients equal to 1).
 If there is any polyhedron unboundedness, the conical combination outputs a diverging direction and generates an hyperplane orthogonal to it; otherwise, the addition of such constraints has no effect.

 On the other hand, the constraint intercept depends on the penalizing weights $\wp_1$ and $\wp_2$, respectively for the primal and the dual hyperplane.
-The bigger the weight is, the farther is located the corresponding bound.
+The larger the weight is, the farther is located the corresponding bound.
 On the primal perspective instead, $\wp_1$ and $\wp_2$ act as penalizing weights for the artificial variables, respectively of the dual and the primal problem.
 The need of this penalization comes from the fact that, to make the optimization consistent, the algorithm must be driven towards feasible points of the original problem, if any.
 By construction, the latter always have artificial variables equal to zero, which means one has to penalize them in the cost function as much as possible in order to force them to that value.
-More formally, it can be proved that for sufficiently big values of $\wp_1$ and $\wp_2$: i) the enlarged problem is strictly feasible and bounded; ii) any solution for the larger problem is also optimal for the embedded one if and only if both the artificial variables are zero \cite{kojima_IPM}.
+More formally, it can be proved that for sufficiently large values of $\wp_1$ and $\wp_2$: i) the enlarged problem is strictly feasible and bounded; ii) any solution for the larger problem is also optimal for the embedded one if and only if both the artificial variables are zero \cite{kojima_IPM}.